Indian River Community Foundation

 Overview

-Founded in 2008, the Indian River Community Foundation has distributed over $130 million in grants to support local nonprofits and community development initiatives in Indian River County, Florida.
-With current assets of approximately $100 million, the foundation operates as a donor-driven philanthropic organization that connects charitable giving with community needs.
-The foundation has achieved both the National Standards Seal and GuideStar Platinum status, demonstrating operational excellence and transparency.
-Under the leadership of President & CEO Jeff Pickering and Board Chair Kathryn Healy, the foundation has significantly expanded its impact, awarding $21.6 million in grants during 2024 alone.
+Founded in 2008, the Indian River Community Foundation operates as a donor-driven philanthropic organisation that connects charitable giving with community needs in Indian River County, Florida.
+With total assets of $78,436,639 (2023), the foundation has achieved both the National Standards Seal and GuideStar Platinum status, demonstrating operational excellence and transparency.
+Under the leadership of President & CEO Jeff Pickering and Board Chair Kathryn Healy, the foundation awarded $19,143,625 in grants during the 2023 tax year.

 Funding Priorities